danielknight261/user-management-project-MERN/README.md

 Open a terminal

-Step 1 - Navigate to the backend directory: cd backend Step 2 - Run the command: nodemon index
+Step 1 - Navigate to the backend directory: cd backend Step 2 - Run the command: node index
 Step 3 - The terminal should read "server running".

 Frontend